rl-study-group/rl_study_cped/README.md

+# CPED: Constrained Policy Optimization with Explicit Behavior Density For Offline Reinforcement Learning
-# rl_study_cped: this is the source code for offline rl study
+## This is the source code for offline rl study